Physical restraint

 Physical restraint refers to means of limiting or obstructing the freedom of a person's or an animal's bodily movement.

 Basic methods

 Usually, binding objects such as handcuffs, legcuffs, ropes, chains, straps or straitjackets are used for this purpose.
-In 2025, the US Immigration and Customs Enforcement under the second Donald Trump administration was using a full body restraint called the "WRAP" (or "the bag" or "the burrito") for individuals who were being deported.
+In 2025, US Immigration and Customs Enforcement under the second Donald Trump administration was using a full-body restraint called the "WRAP" (or "the bag" or "the burrito") for individuals being deported.

 Alternatively different kinds of arm locks deriving from unarmed combat methods or martial arts are used to restrain a person, which are predominantly used by trained police or correctional officers.
 This less commonly also extends to joint locks and pinning techniques.